mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/_index.md

 }
 ```

-#### Obtaining an OAuth2 "Config" for a Call
+#### Obtaining an OAuth2 "Config" for a call

 The App is responsible for composing its own remote OAuth2 config, using the remote system-specific settings.
 The ClientID and ClientSecret are stored in
-Mattermost OAuth2App record, and are included in the request Context if specified with expand.oauth2_app="all".
+Mattermost OAuth2App record, and are included in the request context if specified with expand.oauth2_app="all".

 ```go
 import (